coinfliplol/coinflip.lol/config/acontracts/powersend/README.md

 IERC20: Interface for ERC20 token functions.
 Contract Functionality:

-doGokli: Main function for token distribution.
+doOKPowerSend: Main function for token distribution.
 Accepts an ERC20 token address, an array of recipient addresses, and an array of token values to send to each address.
 Loops through the recipient addresses and sends the corresponding token value to each address.
 The function is external, allowing anyone to call it and trigger the token distribution.